 The community string carried in the SNMP PDU identifies the request as an SNMPv1 or SNMPv2 request.
 The way the community string is handled on the switch is determined by the setting of the snmp community-map mode command.
 If the community map mode is enabled, the community string is checked against the community strings database (populated by the snmp community-map command).
-If the community map mode is checked against the user database.
+If the community map mode is disabled, then the community string value is checked against the user database.
 In either case, if the check fails, the request is dropped.